jsiu1248/golf_stat_tracker/readme.md

 - Strokes Gained Total
 - Handicap
 - Missed By Direction
-- Sand Save Percentage and Hazard Save Percentage
-	- Trying out how to calculate was difficult.
-I was debating if I should have used the practice table or the round table.
-Most likely it needed to be the round table.
-And, I could have had two columns: sand_success and sand_total.

 - "Proximity to Hole Average" was in text from the API.
 In further iterations, I may be able to do some conversion in order to utilize that data.